wolfgramml/NBA-Simulator/README.md

 - [ ] Create teams interface with all necessary data
 - [ ] Get data to be read during runtime
+- [ ] Standings
+  - [ ] Keep track of head to head between teams in case of tiebreaker

 <p>Functionality</p>